vrtulka23/scinumtools/README.md

 ## Quick start

-Newest release of `scinumtools` is available on [PyPi](https://pypi.org/project/scinumtools/) and can be easily installed using `pip` package manager:
+The newest release of `scinumtools` is available on [PyPi](https://pypi.org/project/scinumtools/) and can be easily installed using `pip` package manager:

 ``` python
 pip3 install scinumtools